Originally Published in 2019

 What was the most challenging part of bringing William to life?

 A core idea of the film is that the main character William has a cognitive difference.
 He thinks differently than us.
 But how to think about what thinking differently is?
 It’s a conundrum, or oxymoron, that my co-writer JT Allen and I wrestled with.
 It was fun and challenging!

 Yes, but I have never made a full-time profession of it.
 I’m not sure why.
 I have always been involved in other businesses at the same time, or during hiatuses between film projects.
 I’m grateful for all the other non-film things I get to do, but ultimately there is nothing more fun, interesting, and demanding than making a movie.
 I really love the camaraderie and collaboration with so many talented and creative people.
 I saw Francois Truffaut's “Day For Night” as a young person and I’ve been hooked ever since.

 What was the first film you worked on?

 My first film experiences were as a “story man" in the animation department at Disney.
 I had the good fortune to collaborate on the screenplay for the movie “Oliver and Company”, and to be around when “The Little Mermaid’ and “The Lion King” were being made.
 It was a culture of quality.

 How much has your approach and style to your work changed since your debut film?

 Experience and generally maturity have certain benefits.
 I think I’m getting a little better at focusing on the most important things.
 On the other hand, it does get harder to stand up for 14-hour stretches.

 What has been the best piece of advice you've been given?

-Someone once told me to always have fire and water in your movie.
+Someone once told me to always have fire and water in my movie.